aistack/sql-booster/docs/sql-booster-api.md

 ## Data Lineage

-Visit `http://sql-booster.mlsql.tech/api_v1/dataLineage` to do data lineage analysis
+Visit `http://sql-booster.mlsql.tech/api_v1/dataLineage` to analyse data lineage for any SQL:

 ```
 sql:select * from (SELECT e.empid↵FROM emps e↵JOIN depts d↵ON e.deptno = d.deptno↵where e.empid=1) as a where a.empid=2
 name:allwefantasy@gmail.com
 ```

-The response:
+The response looks like this:

 ```json
 {